stefangao/llfsm/README.md

   4) cmake -G "Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=debug ../test
   5) make

- The you can open the project from eclipse and edit the code.
+ Then you can open the project from eclipse and edit the code.